vtex-apps/io-documentation/docs/en/Recipes/store/publishing-an-app.md

 ## Command

-1. Use the `vtex publish` command to turn the account version in which you were working into the app’s **release candidate version** for installment.
+1. Use the `vtex publish` command to turn the new app’s version in which you were working into a **release candidate version**.
 Notice: a release candidate can **only** be installed on an account for testings if the user orders Toolbelt to install the exact version.

 <div class=“alert alert-warning”>
 You always must be logged into the account where you want the new app version to be published.
 Make sure the app’s <code>vendor</code> is <b>equal</b> to its <code>account</code>.